Extensions – Common queries

 As with any major building project, there are many considerations to take into account, including roof trusses for extensions.
-An extension is not something that can be just “added on”, it requires careful planning across the following stages:
+An extension is not just “added on”; it requires careful planning across:

 - Consultation with neighbours

 - Planning permission

 - Building Regulations